smessie/Article-ISWC2025-TimeFunctions/content/functions.md

 ### Motivation and Design

-Time Functions treats all partial and floating temporal literals as time intervals.
+Time Functions treats all temporal literals as time intervals.
 Each literal is interpreted as the range of time it could plausibly represent, defined by its earliest and latest possible interpretations.
 For instance, a literal like `"2025-08"^^xsd:gYearMonth` can be understood as spanning from the start of August 1st (`"2025-08-01T00:00:00-14:00"^^xsd:dateTime`) to the end of August 31st (`"2025-08-31T23:59:59+14:00"^^xsd:dateTime`).
 Floating date-time values, without explicit time zone information, are interpreted as intervals that encompass all possible time zone offsets—following the [W3C XML Schema Recommendation](cite:cites v_biron_xml_2004) to consider the full ±14:00 hour range, rather than a fixed default like UTC.